Health Care Sector Update for 03/18/2020: VKTX,BMRA,ABBV,AGN

 In other sector news:

-(+) Biomerica (BMRA) more than tripled in value on Wednesday, climbing over 236% in recent trading, after the company said it has started shipping samples of its COVID-19 IgG/IgM rapid test kits to multiple health authorities around the world.
+(+) Biomerica (BMRA) more than quadrupled in value on Wednesday, climbing over 340% in recent trading, after the company said it has started shipping samples of its COVID-19 IgG/IgM rapid test kits to multiple health authorities around the world.

+(+) Viking Therapeutics (VKTX) climbed over 7% on Wednesday after the specialty drugmaker disclosed in a regulatory filing that its board of directors has approved the repurchase of up to $50 million of its common stock over the next two years.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.